 - By BTI Consulting Group:

-- For nine consecutive years as a member of BTI Consulting Group’s Fearsome Foursome — the four elite law firm litigation practices that general counsel would “least want to face across the table in litigation.”
+- Named as a member of BTI Consulting Group’s Fearsome Foursome 2022 — the four elite law firm litigation practices that general counsel would “least want to face across the table in litigation.”

 - Among the top firms for delivering the best client service in BTI’s 2020 A-Team report.